-In February 2014 was diagnosed with HIV after being hospitalized with PCP (pneumocystis pneumonia).
-My diagnosis was a complete shock to me, and I knew I would have to take the medication from then on.
-I was sent to a clinic where the doctor prescribed Isentress (raltegravir) and Truvada (tenofovir / FTC) to treat HIV and Bactrim (co-trimoxazole) to prevent PCP from returning.
-When I started this scheme, I kept thinking, "what are these drugs and what are they going to do with my body?"
-And "I really would not like to take prescription drugs for the rest of my life? ".
+In February 2014 was diagnosed with HIV after being admitted with PCP (pneumocystis pneumonia).
+My diagnosis was a complete shock to me, and I knew that I would have to take the medication from then on.
+I was sent to a clinic where the doctor prescribed Isentress (raltegravir) and Truvada (tenofovir / FTC) to treat HIV and Bactrim (co-trimoxazole) to prevent PCP from coming back.
+When I started this regimen, I was thinking, "What are these drugs and what are they going to do to my body?"
+And "I really wouldn't want to take prescription drugs for the rest of my life." life? “.

 For me, my first pill was psychologically challenging.
 I did not believe these tablets were going to save me, but, yes, they were going to hurt me.
 This is mainly due to the fact that I am a bit against taking remedies when possible.
 I am a person who believes in the power of nature to heal us, and that food is medicine.
 In addition, I was reading about how these tablets can cause damage to my liver or kidney function.
 Each day was a battle for me to swallow the pills.

 As you can see, the Isentress / Truvada scheme did not work for me.
-HIV viral load continued to increase, and my CD4 count continued to decline to dangerous numbers.
-My doctor had not performed resistance testing on me when I started HAART, and I looked forward to seeing how my body would react.
-In addition, I had removed Bactrim because of the itchiness it caused, which was so numerous that it came to the point of developing small rashes on my skin.
-My doctor decided to run the tests and stopped the medications.
-I waited for more than a month for the results and was left untreated for a long period of time.
+The viral load of HIV continued to rise, and my CD4 count continued to decline to dangerous numbers.
+My doctor had not performed resistance tests on me when I started ART and I was expecting to see how my body would react.
+In addition, I had removed Bactrim because of the itchiness that caused so many that it had even come to the point of developing small rashes from scratches.
+My doctor decided to run the tests and stopped the drugs.
+I waited for over a month for the results and was left untreated for a long time.

 Once the result came, she told me that she wanted to start with Edurant (rilpivirine), Retrovir (zidovudine, AZT), Norvir (ritonavir), Truvada (Prezista darunavir) and Dapsone.
 How could she want to prescribe so many potent drugs for me?
 I was in shock, and full of fears of what all those medications could do with my body.
 I literally thought it would destroy me and she discouraged me from taking any dietary supplement.